 Professional, administrative, and technical opportunities are available in the Phoenix office for those interested in park development, public information /relations, research and marketing, administration services, grants and recreation programs, resource management, outreach programs, and State Historic Preservation Office positions.

 All State of Arizona government jobs can be found at one site: http://www.hr.az.gov/AZStateJobs/.
 You can search for current job openings by job description, keyword, job type or job name.
 At the site, you can create an account, upload your resume and apply for current vacancies.
-This is the only method to apply for jobs with Arizona State Parks.
+This is the only method to apply for jobs with Arizona State Parks and Trails.

 If you wish to only view and/or apply for Arizona State Parks jobs, search by agency: Parks, Arizona State.

 Selection: Resumes submitted through AZStateJobs.gov will be evaluated by Arizona State Parks and Trails recruitment staff and referred to the hiring supervisor.
 Should qualifications match that of an open position, the resume may be forwarded to the hiring authority for consideration.
 You will be contacted only if the hiring supervisor wishes to pursue your background further.
 A valid Class D Arizona driver's license is required at time of appointment for most jobs.
 All relevant information is subject to verification.

 Location: Most parks are located away from the major urban areas of the state.
 Please review our Arizona State Parks map for locations.